-Laura Jones
+Professor Laura Jones Email - jones.5810@osu.edu

-jones.5810@osu.edu

-Please do not include buckeyemail when sending an email.
+Please do not send emails to jones.5810@buckeyemail.osu.edu.
 It will be sent to my student account and may result in a delayed response.
-In the subject line of your email, please include STAT 1450.01 and the section number, 21721.
+In the subject line of your email, please include STAT 1450.01 and the class number, 21055.